OSGeo/gdal/doc/source/development/rfc/rfc110_jit_compilation.rst

 Technical details
 -----------------

+A new ``LLVM`` expression dialect is added.
+The aim is to keep it synchronized as much as possible to the ``MuParser`` dialect, but acknowledging there are subtle differences in some numeric results, particularly when ``Float32`` is used.

 The LLVM/CLang dependency is optional, and does not make any assumption on which compiler is used to build GDAL itself.
 It is perfectly fine to build GDAL with